jubianchi/create-electron-app/README.md

 If we were to talk using `create-react-app` words we could say that with `createa-electron-app` you get a pre-ejected environment meaning you will have full-control over the configuration of each tool OOTB.

+### Best practices

+#### React Strict Mode

+We enabled React [Strict Mode](https://reactjs.org/docs/strict-mode.html) to warn you about potential problems in your application.
+We want you to be able to build the best possible app and also make any future update of dependencies easy.
+When React will be ready for async rendering, you'll be happy to have every warnings already fixed and be ready to upgrade.

 ## 🏁 Initialize

 ```shell